Assignment 2 File System

 Why did C choose these alignments?

-The choice to guarantee 8 or 16-byte alignment from libC’s malloc
+The choice to guarantee 8 or 16-byte alignment from libC’s malloc is not

 without reason.
 Why did libC choose these particular alignment guarantees?